European Christmas Markets: What to expect

 **Dress Warmly: European winters can be chilly, so layer up to stay comfortable while exploring the markets.

 **Timing: Most of Munich’s Christmas markets open in late November and run until Christmas Eve.
-They are generally open from late morning until evening, with extended weekend hours.
+They are generally open from late morning until evening, with extended hours on weekends.

 **Weather: The end of November and December can be pretty cold, depending on where you are in Europe, so dress warmly and in layers.
-You will be out pretty much all day.
+You will be out for most of the day.

 Wear comfortable shoes for walking around the markets.